Habit-Stack Your Way to More Movement

 We know what you’re thinking — what is habit stacking?

 For example, many of us make coffee in the morning, and, whether you’re using a drip pot or French press, the brewing process takes between 5 – 10 minutes.
-During the time you wait for your coffee, you can easily add a new better-for-you behavior into your schedule, such as a few sets of high knees or light jogging in place.
+During the time you wait for your coffee, you can easily add a new better-for-you behavior into your schedule, such as a few sets of high knees or a light jog-in-place.

-By stacking enough of these habits, you’ll effectively (and seamlessly) incorporate a surprising amount of extra physical activity.
-Try habit-stacking this Monday, and add more movement to your daily routine.
+By stacking enough of these habits, you’ll effectively incorporate a surprising amount of extra physical activity into your daily routine without even realizing it.

 Coffee’s brewing: Run in place

 Coffee takes between 5 – 10 minutes to brew, so put that time to good use every morning with some running in place.
-A brief cardio workout — whether it’s walking, jogging, or running — can improve your endurance as well as your lung capacity, weight management, and circulation.
+A brief aerobic workout — whether it’s walking, jogging, or running — can improve your endurance, lung capacity, circulation, and weight management.

 Shower’s getting warm: Do calf raises

-It takes a few minutes for the shower to warm up, but in that short amount of time you can be adding definition and strength to your calves.
+It takes a few minutes for the shower to warm up, but in that short amount of time, before stepping into the shower, you can be adding definition and strength to your calves.
 Calf raises improve strength and stability, making it easier to avoid injuries like a sprain or rolled ankle.
-A calf raise is easy to do and requires little room, just stand up straight and push through the balls of your feet until you are standing on your toes.
-Then lower slowly back to the start.
+A calf raise is easy to do and requires little room, just stand up straight and push through the balls of your feet until you are standing on your toes; if you feel like you’re off-balance, try holding on to a ledge or counter to stabilize yourself.
+Then slowly lower your feet back to the starting position.

 Oatmeal’s in the microwave: Do countertop pushups

 Oatmeal is just one example of a breakfast food that requires a little bit of time to prepare.
-While you’re waiting for the water to boil (or English muffin to toast or grits to cook), add in some countertop pushups to strengthen your upper body.
+While you’re waiting for the water to boil (or whole grain bread to toast), try doing some countertop pushups to strengthen your upper body.
 To do the exercise, face the countertop and place hands on the edge, around shoulder-width apart.
 Step your feet backward and lift your heels up so your body is in a plank position.
 Slowly lower your chest toward the counter, keeping your forearms parallel to each other; press your body back to the starting position and repeat.
+If countertop pushups are too strenuous, try a modified wall push-up instead.

 Your favorite news show is on: Try a sun salutation